 FULL SPOILERS BELOW…

 The short answer?
 Not really.
-Sure “Python Part 2” answered a lot of questions but the resolutions to these mysteries didn’t really live up to the amount of time we’ve spent on each of them this season.
+Sure “Python Part 2” answered a lot of questions but the resolutions to those mysteries didn’t really live up to the amount of time we’ve spent on them this season.
 I left season two of Mr. Robot feeling a lot less satisfied than I was when season one ended.
 Serialized dramas like Mr. Robot are always playing the long game but, all too often they get too wrapped up in the “endgame” that they forget to make episode/season a satisfying chapter in the story.

 I want to see more, but probably not for the reasons Sam Esmail would like.
 I’m not chomping at the bit for season three because I can’t wait to see what happens next but because of how anti-climactic this finale felt.
 When season one ended, I wanted to know who was at the door, what happened to Tyrell, and how the hack would change things.
 This time around, my enthusiasm for seeing the dangling plot threads picked us is replaced by a sense of frustration over where they’ve been left.

 I digress, I don’t want to spend the rest of this post going through every moment that didn’t quite land with me.
 So let’s talk about what worked instead!

-The interactions between Dom and Darlene in the FBI interrogation room for one.
+The interactions between Dom (Grace Gummer) and Darlene (Carly Chaikin) in the FBI interrogation room for one.
 All season we’ve watched Dom struggle with being alone and Darlene with the burden of leadership.
 At one point both women openly admit their flaws to one another.
 Dom, in recognizing that she has no life outside of the FBI and Darlene, in that she is no leader.
 While they’re by no means friends, it was satisfying (for Dom particularly) to see these two women connect to one another.
 The increased roles for Darlene and Angela, as well as the addition of Dom to the cast, was one of this season’s biggest strengths.

 I really don’t have much more to say about the finale than that.
 I could go through every point that didn’t set well with me but that doesn’t seem productive.
 So instead, I’ll leave you with a few thoughts on the season as a whole.